 Perhaps Julia became something of an additional ‘sister’ figure for Alexandra – Alexandra’s own elder sisters, Princess Victoria and Princess Elisabeth “Ella” of Hesse, were born in 1863 and 1864 respectively, with Princess Irene of Hesse following in 1866, the year of the conclusion of the Austro-Prussian War, involving the conflict over the duchies of Schleswig-Holstein, for which reason the name ‘Irene’ was chosen in the first place, meaning ‘peace’.
 Countess Julia Rantzau became lady-in-waiting or Hofdame, to Princess Irene of Hesse in 1892; Princess Irene had married her cousin, Prince Henrich of Prussia in 1888 – the son of Princess Alice’s elder sister Victoria and her husband, Crown Prince Frederick of Prussia.
 Emil von Rantzau died that same year.

 Julia possibly met Alexandra for the first time at Kiel in 1892.
 We know this because Alexandra made several trips to Kiel in the early 1890s following the death of her father, Grand Duke Ludwig IV of Hesse, arguably the most significant loss in her life and of whom she could not speak without tears.
 Julia Rantzau herself loved music, and they are recorded as having “played” together, as well as read in one another’s company.
-Baroness Sophie Buxhoeveden, Alexandra’s former lady-in-waiting, recalled in her 1928 biography of the Tsarina: “[She] became one of the Princess’s closest friends… she was a bright, merry girl, and knew how to draw the Princess out….”
+Baroness Sophie Buxhoeveden, Alexandra’s former lady-in-waiting, recalled in her 1928 biography of the Tsarina that she had become one of her closest friends.
 Julia subsequently visited Wolfsgarten, the eighteenth-century hunting-lodge of the Hessian landgraves near Langen outside Darmstadt, so beloved of Alexandra’s childhood.
 Alexandra visited Kiel in 1892, writing a letter in December from the Royal Castle of Kiel (or Königliches Schloss) to her maternal grandmother Queen Victoria, to thank her for her gift of a bracelet set with an image of her late father, Grand Duke Ludwig IV, as well as for sending her a volume of the works of Alfred, Lord Tennyson.
 Alexandra wrote a further letter to Queen Victoria, the following winter of 1893, from the Royal Castle at Kiel, both occasions on which she probably saw Julia.It is curious therefore to wonder, what happened to the letters which Alexandra exchanged with Julia Rantzau, as it is important to remember that those letters which do exist today from Alexandra to her friends are those that were fortunate enough to have survived.
 Alexandra burned much of her private correspondence in 1917, to save her personal letters falling into hands other than hers.
 She had, in fact, asked Tsar Nicholas II to burn her letters for precisely this reason, but they were found instead in a black box at Ekaterinburg, much later.
-According to Alexandra’s biographer, Carolly Erickson, Alexandra burned her “letters from her father and her grandmother, Nicky’s [Tsar Nicholas II’s] letters written when they were first engaged….”
-(Carolly Erickson, Alexandra, the Last Tsarina, Pg 301, Notes Pg 369, 8).
+According to Alexandra’s biographer, Carolly Erickson, Alexandra burned her letters from her father, Grand Duke Ludwig IV and from her grandmother, Queen Victoria (Carolly Erickson, Alexandra, the Last Tsarina, Pg 301, Notes Pg 369, 8), although some eighty of so of hers to the Queen survive at Windsor, despite the fact that they were all alleged to have been returned to her after the Queen’s death.

 Not everything was destroyed, however, as the archives of the Russian Federation in Moscow (GARF) thankfully attest.
 No letters of Alexandra to Julia Rantzau have survived in the private archive of Prince Henry and Princess Irene of Prussia, something confirmed to the present author.
 Alexandra wrote of Julia’s letters: “Only her dear writings have remained to me…” and again to another friend: “Her letters are a joy, and they help one in difficult times to do one’s duty…” Baroness Buxhoeveden recorded that the friendship must have been of a very close nature, because Alexandra and Julia exchanged communication each week, writing in sort of diary form to one another.
 The State Archives of the Russian Federation do not however, contain any correspondence between Alexandra and Countess Rantzau; what Alexandra owned, she most likely burned along with many of her private letters, at the time of the February Revolution.